spatialos/UnrealGDK/README.md

 See the [latest roadmap (Trello board)](https://trello.com/b/7wtbtwmL/unreal-gdk-roadmap) and let us know what you'd like to see in there.

 ## Unreal Engine changes
 In order to transform Unreal from a single server engine to a distributed model, we had to make a small number of changes to UE4 code.
 We will attempt to consolidate and remove (or submit as PR to Epic) as many of these changes as possible.
-You can see the changes in our forked [Unreal Engine repo, `4.19-SpatialOSUnrealGDK` branch](https://github.com/improbableio/UnrealEngine/tree/4.19-SpatialOSUnrealGDK). <br/>
+You can see the changes in our forked [Unreal Engine repo, `4.19-SpatialOSUnrealGDK` branch](https://github.com/improbableio/UnrealEngine/tree/4.19-SpatialOSUnrealGDK).
+> You may get a 404 error from this link.
+To get access, see [these instructions](../setup-and-installing.md#other). <br/>

 ## Email updates